top of page

 Dress Code:

 Because the children's home deals with children from a wide variety of backgrounds, they have a dress code which they ask all people on their campus (including visiting groups like ours) to abide by.
-These guidelines are directly from them and need to be followed Monday through Thursday morning.
+These guidelines are directly from them and need to be followed Monday night through Friday.
 Sorry if you don't like it...you're probably used to not having rules about this, but we're stepping into their world for a few days, so please be respectful of their request.

 • Shorts should cover more skin on the thighs than skin showing.
 So, at least mid-thigh in length.
 They specifically asked for no Nike cheer type shorts or short shorts for girls.
 They ask that if anyone has leggings or yoga type pants, they should be worn with longer shirts.